Ohio Workers’ Compensation Lawyer

 Workers’ compensation law is an ever-changing landscape that hinges on the latest court decisions and constantly evolving statutes.
 We will provide the guidance to help get you through this situation.
 When you or someone you know winds up in this situation, we will provide needed guidance.

-We will explore all possible sources of compensation
+Exploring all possible sources of compensation

 Many injured workers do not know that workers’ compensation pays nothing for pain and suffering or loss of enjoyment.
 Nor will workers’ compensation ask a reckless employer to pay for its conduct unless that employer violates a written Ohio safety rule.